wrench-project/workflow-simulator-for-calibration/README.md

 > **Warning**: Python 3.10 breaks several things and is not yet supported.

-There are other dependencies, and the script `./chameleon_install_script.sh` installs EVERYTHING.
+There are other dependencies.
+The script `./chameleon_install_script.sh` installs EVERYTHING, and would be useful for you to see how to install missing dependencies on Ubuntu (including Python 3.9)

-### Launching the calibration script
+### Running the calibration script without Docker

 To launch a simple exploration with `10` iterations you can run: